Geovannarc/memoryGame/README.md

 # memoryGame
- Rick and Morthy's themed memory game, developed with vanilla javascript.
+ Rick and Morthy's themed memory game, developed using vanilla javascript.

 It's a pretty simple game, where you've got to choose 2 cards at a time, and find all the pairs as quick as you can.